bystrogenomics/bystro/README.md

 # Bystro Open Source

 At Bystro, we believe natural language is the right interface for genetic and proteomic analysis.
-We are buildign the world's first LLM-powered natural language analysis engine that takes your questions about complex genetic and proteomic datasets, and converts them into statistical answers with easy to understand summaries and visualizations.
+We are building the world's first LLM-powered natural language analysis engine that takes your questions about complex genetic and proteomic datasets, and converts them into statistical answers with easy to understand summaries and visualizations.

 This is our open-source repo of machine learning methods for high dimensional statistics, as well as some applications in genomics and proteomics.